Thomas McMahon (Irish republican): After prison

 After his release, Toby Harnden in Bandit Country reported that McMahon was holding a tricolour in the first rank of the IRA colour party at a 1998 IRA meeting in Cullyhanna.
 However, according to a BBC report, McMahon has said that he had left the IRA in 1990.

 He has twice refused to meet Paul Maxwell's father, John, who has sought him out to explain the reasons for his son's death.
-In an interview for The Telegraph in 2009, Maxwell stated that he had "made two approaches to McMahon, the first through a priest, who warned me in advance that he thought there wouldn't be any positive response.
+In an interview for The Daily Telegraph in 2009, Maxwell stated that he had "made two approaches to McMahon, the first through a priest, who warned me in advance that he thought there wouldn't be any positive response.
 And there wasn't.
 I have some reservations about meeting him, obviously – it might work out in such a way that I would regret having made the contact.
 On the other hand, if we met and I could even begin to understand his motivation.
 If we could meet on some kind of a human level, a man to man level, it could help me come to terms with it.
 But that might be very optimistic.
 McMahon knows the door is open at this end."

-His wife has stated, "Tommy never talks about Mountbatten, only the boys who died.
+McMahon's wife has stated, "Tommy never talks about Mountbatten, only the boys who died.
 He does have genuine remorse.
 Oh God yes."

 As of 2009, McMahon was living with his wife in a hillside bungalow in Lisanisk, Carrickmacross, County Monaghan.
 He has two grown sons.
 He helped with Martin McGuinness's presidential campaign in 2011, erecting posters for McGuinness around Carrickmacross, and also canvassed for Sinn Féin's Matt Carthy in the 2014 European Parliament elections.